turingschool/curriculum-site/module2/lessons/js_event_listeners.md

 </section>

 ## Event.target
-Let's add another feature together: *Users should be able to click on any of the boxes they've added and see that box change from gray to pink.*
+Let's add another feature together: *Users should be able to click on any of the boxes they've added and see that box change from gray to purple.*

 First think it through, break it down and plan it out.
 *After user adds more boxes...clicks any box...that box turns purple...*